lucaslamarr/quark-lib/README.md

 - Get the absolute value of a number.
 - Get the raised power value of a number.
 - Get the remainder (mod) value of a ```float```.
-- Get the the flipped sign version of a number.
+- Get the flipped sign version of a number.
 - Rounding for ```float``` values.

 ```